 The Evangelical Fellowship of Canada (l’Alliance évangélique du Canada) is the national association of evangelical Christians in Canada.
-Since 1964 the EFC has provided a national forum for Evangelicals and a constructive voice for biblical principles in life and society.
+Since 1964 the EFC has provided a national forum for Evangelicals, fostered ministry partnerships, conducted research on religious and social trends and provided a constructive voice for biblical principles in life and society.

 EFC affiliates include denominations, ministry organizations, post-secondary educational institutions and individual congregations, who uphold a common statement of faith and organizational “objects” (goals).
-The EFC also has more than 15,000 supporting individuals.
+The EFC also has thousands of supporting individuals.

 The Evangelical Fellowship of Canada is governed by an independent board of directors who set organizational direction.
 The EFC’s organizational end statement is: “Uniting Evangelicals to Bless Canada in the Name of Jesus.”